Blogs About Art

 Your CTA could be directing them to art you are showcasing, other content that supports what they have just read, ask them to follow you on social media, etc.

-The last tip I would like to talk about is building your email list.
+The last tip we would like to talk about is building your email list.

 Your email list will be your biggest asset and produce the most income.